 Curriculum-Driven, Peer-Led Support

-The V-SRG program is offered through three different models to ensure that program participants can interact with the curriculum and receive the support they need based on their schedules and availability.
-All three models are offered in both in-person and virtual formats, with virtual offerings open nationally (unless otherwise specified), and in-person offerings throughout the state of Texas.
-Participants can take part in our traditional 12-Week groups, attend a V-SRG Mini-Series, or pop into our one-time Solo Session offerings.
-Learn more about each program model below:
+The Veteran Spouse Resiliency Group (V-SRG) Program provides curriculum-driven support groups for veteran spouses/partners.
+These groups provide a safe space for peers to come together, share their stories, lean on one another for support and guidance, and form lasting bonds they can rely on well after the group ends.
+The V-SRG program is offered in three different formats to ensure that program participants can interact with the curriculum and receive the support they need based on their schedules and availability.
+All three models are offered in both in-person and virtual formats, with virtual offerings open nationally (unless otherwise specified) and in-person offerings throughout Texas.
+Participants have the option to attend the 12-week groups, the 6-week mini-series, or the one-time solo session events.
+Learn more about each program format below:

 The V-SRG program is designed for the spouses/partners of transitioning and post-service veterans, as the curriculum topics are specific to post-service life.
 In-person groups are currently offered in select cities in Texas, and participants must reside close enough to the meeting location to be able to commit to attending all sessions, barring any unforeseen emergencies.
 Virtual groups are open nationally unless otherwise specified.
 To be eligible for the V-SRG program, you must meet the following criteria: